Just Stop Oil: Stonehenge

-In 2024, Just Stop Oil vandalised three of Stonehenge's stones.
+In 2024, Just Stop Oil throwing orange paint onto three of Stonehenge's stones.
 According to Just Stop Oil's website, the paint was made of an "orange cornflour" that would wash away in the rain.
 Several bystanders shouted at and attempted to stop the activists.
 The two activists who defaced the structure were promptly arrested by Wiltshire Police.
 The paint was removed the following day with an air blower, and English Heritage reported that there was "no visible damage".

 Just Stop Oil uploaded a video showing the defacement of the stones and the arrest of the activists involved and said that the activists "decorated" the stones to bring attention to the inability of the British government to "commit to defending our communities".
 The group also said that the date of the protest one day prior to the summer solstice intentionally coincided with the planned gathering on that day.
 English Heritage called the defacement "extremely upsetting" and began an investigation to assess the damage caused by the paint.
 The English Heritage webpage for Stonehenge calls for visitors to respect the stones since they form a World Heritage Site, a scheduled monument, and a place sacred to many.
 Just Stop Oil named the arrested protesters as 21-year-old student Niamh Lynch and 73-year-old Rajan Naidu.

 Prime Minister Rishi Sunak called it a "disgraceful act of vandalism" to one of the UK's and the world's oldest and most significant monuments, and called on anyone associated with Just Stop Oil or who donated to them to condemn the act.
 Leader of the Labour Party Sir Keir Starmer called the defacement "outrageous" while deeming Just Stop Oil as "pathetic", demanding that the activists and anyone else involved with the act "face the full force of the law".

 Archaeologist Mike Pitts expressed his strong concern over the potential damage, and said that the megaliths were fenced off and guarded to protect their surfaces, which were entirely covered in prehistoric markings that have not been fully analyzed.
 He also expressed concern about possible damage to the diverse lichen community growing on the megalith surfaces.
 Conversely, Sarah Kerr, a lecturer in archaeology at University College Cork, said that the effects of climate change pose a much greater threat to Stonehenge than cornflour, writing, "if you worry about damage to British heritage you should listen to Just Stop Oil".

 A Just Stop Oil spokesperson responded to the outrage by stating that continued government inaction would entitle Just Stop Oil activists to recruit other European activists to acts of resistance, vaguely specifying that "Stone circles can be found in every part of Europe, showing how we've always cooperated across vast distances – we're building on that legacy."

 On 31 October 2025, the three Just Stop Oil protesters were cleared at Salisbury crown court.
 The jury heard that there had been no lasting damage to the stones, and that the removal costs had been £620.